Please know that the world needs your art. How could it not?

 There is humanity in our sameness, and magic in our differences.
 We would be nowhere without individual inspiration, as odd as it might seem at its inception.

-There are so many circumstances where we’re encouraged not to follow our impulses, and sometime those rules are correct.
+There are so many circumstances where we’re encouraged not to follow our impulses, and sometimes those rules are correct.
 It’s not creative to be a criminal for example, or a deviant, or a bully.
 It’s been done.
-As an artist you might sometimes feel like those labels apply to you, but it’s important to remember that they don’t.
-Being a jerk is not inspired, being moved by your art on the other hand, is.
+As an artist, you might sometimes feel like those labels apply to you, but it’s important to remember that they don’t.
+Being a jerk is not inspired, being moved by your art, on the other hand, is.

 The same ideas are there all the time, you just say no to them before they get to the front of your mind.
 When you let your art come all the way forward then you’re faced with the accountability part.
 That’s why you shut it down.
 Stop saying no, we need your ideas now before the crisis hits, not after.
 We need happy people for a happy world, we all deserve that.

 We also deserve to know that being happy doesn’t mean that everything feels good all the time.
 It just doesn’t.
 Being happy means that you can observe what comes without attachment to it, or its outcome.
 Being happy means trying, and having good intentions, and being authentic, and accepting, and leaping, and then forgiving yourself and other people when you undoubtedly fall on your face or get pushed down.